Indian Forest Service 2025: Your Complete Exam Guide for Success

 • Simply press the “Submit” button.

-• Download a copy of the admissions card and the acknowledgement form, and preserve a printout of each.
+• Download a copy of the admissions card and the acknowledgment form, and preserve a printout of each.

-The ‘First Apply First Allot’ tenet will once again apply to requests to switch test locations.
-A centre’s full capacity causes it to be locked, forcing the applicant to select among the remaining centres.
-If necessary, the commission retains the authority to change the centres as they see fit.
+The ‘First Apply First Allot’ tenet will again apply to requests to switch test locations.
+When a center reaches full capacity, it gets locked, and applicants are compelled to choose from the remaining centers.
+If necessary, the commission retains the authority to change the center as it sees fit.

 The applicant to the designated examination site must bring the following documentation: